stride3d/stride-docs/en/manual/scenes/entities/index.md

 }
 ```

-These entities exist **outside of the game world** in an inactive state: all scripts aren't being updated.
+These entities exist **outside of the game world** in an inactive state: none of their scripts are doing anything.
 To change this, they have to be either:

 * Assigned a scene: